The case for WooCommerce database optimisation

 Effecting an index (or partition), even on a large multi-million row table, usually only takes a few seconds.
 Even so, we would recommend altering the table only after a back-up process, then a short period where the database/e-commerce store is offline while the solution is applied.
 The changes are reversible too, should there be unexpected consequences.

-Are there any downsides to these optimisations?
+Are there any downsides to this database optimisation?

 There is of course no free lunch.
 Adding indexes means using more server disk space.
 A composite index might even double the disk space used by a table and inserts, updates and deletions may become fractionally slower, as the index needs rewriting too.
 These writes are often so slight as to be unnoticeable, and are often more than offset by the read performance improvement.
 With batch update processes, this might be more noticeable.